Sydney Observatory Residency Program

-Since it opened in 1858, the Sydney Observatory has led many significant projects, including the creation of the colony of New South Wales’ first meteorological records and the cataloguing of over 430,000 stars in the southern sky.
-The scientific site also has a rich human history, having employed many scientists to measure the stars, including dozens of female ‘computers’ in the pre-digital age.
-Government astronomers worked and lived in the building until 1982 when the Observatory became part of the Powerhouse Museum.
+In its over 160 years, the Observatory has led many significant projects, including the creation of the colonies’ first meteorological records, the chartering of over 430,000 stars in the southern sky, and has employed dozens of female staff and scientists to meticulously measure the stars.
+Government Astronomers worked and lived in the building until 1982 when Sydney Observatory became part of the Powerhouse.